hujhax/austin-improv-wiki/Building Connections.md

 In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[The 46-Hour Improv Marathon]].
 In the 9AM Saturday morning slot, the kids provided the marathoners with a much needed pick me up and bundles of positive energy.
 The show was very successful.

+## Research and Spreading the Program
+[[Lacy Shawn]] has begun work on researching the efficacy of the program.

+In the Summer of 2015 she traveled to Indiana to share instruction on the teaching of improv to at-risk youth and youth on the Autism Spectrum.

 ## More Information
 * [http://www.specialneedsimprov.com The Hideout Theater's page on the Building Connections program]